mrstruijk/Doorbell/README.md

 In the wifi_connect.py you need to fill out your WiFi SSID and password.

 Setup the Mosquitto broker.
 A good explanation on how to set this up on the Pi can be found [here](http://www.steves-internet-guide.com/install-mosquitto-linux/).
-In both the mqtthandler.py (on the sender) and the mqttclient.py (on the receiver) you need to fill out the IP-address of your MQTT broker.
+In both the `mqtthandler.py` (on the sender) and the `mqttclient.py` (on the receiver) you need to fill out the IP-address of your MQTT broker.

-## Running as the mqttclient.py as a service on the PiZero
+## Running as the mqttclient.py as a service on the Pi Zero

-On the receiver, put the `mqttclient.py` in `/usr/bin/`.
+On te receiver (e.g.Pi Zero), put the `mqttclient.py` in `/usr/bin/`.

-Copy the systemd file mqttclient.service to: `/etc/systemd/system/mqttclient.service`
+Copy the systemd file `mqttclient.service` to: `/etc/systemd/system/mqttclient.service`

 Reload, start, and enable
 `sudo systemctl daemon-reload`